skiffos/SkiffOS/README.md

 Other Env Variables
 ===================

-Here are some other unmentioned env variables:
+Here are some other relevant env variables:

  - `SKIFF_NO_INTERACTIVE`: Auto-confirm all interactive prompts